jdconley/pwhaas-js/README.md

 ## Usage
 If you are either hosting your own [pwhaas](https://github.com/jdconley/pwhaas) compatible instance or have a paid account on [pwhaas.com](https://www.pwhaas.com) you'll want to set some options.
-You can do this with either enviroment variables or via a call to `setOptions` on the `Pwhaas` instance.
+You can do this with either enviroment variables or with a Javascript object.

 ### Set options with environment variables
 You can set the options via environment variables.
 Remember to keep your API Key private